Seán MacEntee: In the first Fianna Fáil government (1932–1948)

 In 1932, Fianna Fáil came to power for the very first time, with MacEntee becoming Minister for Finance.
-In keeping with the party's protectionist economic policies his first budget in March of that year saw the introduction of new duties on forty-three imports, many of them coming from Britain.
+In keeping with the party's protectionist economic policies, his first budget in March of that year saw the introduction of new duties on forty-three imports, many of them coming from Britain.
 This saw retaliation from the British government, which in turn provoked a response from the Irish government.
-This was the beginning of the Economic War between the two nations, however, a treaty in 1938, signed by MacEntee and other senior members who brought an end to the issue.
+This was the beginning of the Economic War between the two nations, however, a treaty in 1938, signed by MacEntee and other senior members brought an end to the issue.

 During the Dáil debates on the Constitution of Ireland in 1937, MacEntee described it as 'the Constitution of a Catholic State'.

 In 1939, World War II broke out and a cabinet reshuffle resulted in MacEntee being appointed as Minister for Industry and Commerce, taking over from his rival Seán Lemass.
-During his tenure at this department MacEntee introduced the important Trade Union Act (1941).
+During his tenure at this department, MacEntee introduced the important Trade Union Act (1941).
 In 1941, another reshuffle of ministers took place, with MacEntee becoming Minister for Local Government and Public Health.
 The Health portfolio was transferred to a new Department of Health in 1947.
 Following the 1948 general election, Fianna Fáil returned to the opposition benches for the first time in sixteen years.

 Later Fianna Fáil governments (1951–1954, 1957–1965)

 In 1951, Fianna Fáil were back in government, although in minority status, depending on independent deputies for survival.
 MacEntee once again returned to the position of Minister for Finance where he felt it was vital to deal with the balance of payments deficit.
 He brought in a harsh budget in 1951 which raised income tax and tariffs on imports.
 His chief aim was to cut spending and reduce imports, however, this came at a cost as unemployment increased sharply.
 The increases were retained in his next two budgets in 1952 and 1953.
 It is often said that it was MacEntee's performance during this period that cost Fianna Fáil the general election in 1954.
-The poor grasp on economics also did his political career tremendous damage as up to that point he was seen as a likely successor as Taoiseach.
+The poor grasp of economics also did his political career tremendous damage as up to that point he was seen as a likely successor as Taoiseach.
 Now, however, Seán Lemass was firmly seen as the "heir apparent".

 In 1957, Fianna Fáil returned to power with an overall majority with MacEntee being appointed Minister for Health.
 The financial and economic portfolios were dominated by Lemass and other like-minded ministers who wanted to move away from protection to free trade.
 He is credited during this period with the reorganisation of the health services, the establishment of separate departments of health and social welfare, and the fluoridation of water supplies in Ireland.
 In 1959, MacEntee became Tánaiste when Seán Lemass was elected Taoiseach.